-We complement our Operational Risk profile by using a set of scenarios including relevant external cases provided by a public database and additional internal scenarios.
-We thereby systematically utilize information on external loss events occurring in the banking industry to prevent similar incidents from happening to us, for example through particular deep dive analyses or risk profile reviews.
+We complement our operational risk profile by using a set of scenarios including internal scenarios and relevant external operational risk events provided by an industry database.
+We thereby systematically utilize information on external loss events occurring in the banking industry to reduce the likelihood of similar incidents happening to us, for example through particular deep dive analyses or risk profile reviews.
+At the end of 2019, we revised our approach in this area to use scenario analysis more effectively for risk management purposes.

-The Risk & Control Assessment process (RCA) comprises of a series of bottom-up assessments of the risks generated by businesses and infrastructure functions, the effectiveness of the controls in place to manage them, and the remediation actions required to bring the outsized risks back into risk appetite.
-This enables both the 1st and 2nd LoDs to have a clear view of the Bank's material operational risks.
-Through 2017, we simplified the RCA process and made it easier to repeat by producing a smaller number of higher quality assessments that are easier to use for decision-making purposes.
-We developed control assessment and consequence management frameworks and held interactive workshops instead of running a sequential process.
-This increased the continuous engagement between risk owners, NFRM and RTCs and allowed for challenge to be raised throughout the process.
+The Risk & Control Assessment process (RCA) comprises of a series of bottom-up assessments of the risks generated by business divisions and infrastructure functions (1st LoDs), the effectiveness of the controls in place to manage them, and the remediation actions required to bring the risks outside of risk appetite back into risk appetite.
+This enables both the 1st and 2nd LoDs to have a clear view of the bank's material operational risks.
+In 2019, we launched an integrated risk and control assessment that combined the risk assessments led by Anti-Financial Crime (AFC), Compliance and NFRM in a coordinated way.
+The coordinated approach aims to improve visibility across various risk types and to streamline risk assessment processes, tools and reporting across the three risk control functions, creating efficiencies and improving engagement.
+Alongside the integration of risk assessments, we further enhanced the bank's central control inventory and started the development of a new control assurance framework to enhance the transparency of control assurance activities across various levels of the bank.

-We regularly report and perform analyses on our Top Risks.
-Top Risks are rated in terms of both the likelihood that they could occur and the impact on the Bank should they do so.
+We regularly report and perform analyses on our top risks to establish they are appropriately mitigated.
+As all risks, top risks are rated in terms of both the likelihood that they could occur and the impact on the bank should they do so, and through this assessment identified to be particularly material for the bank.
 The reporting provides a forward-looking perspective on the impact of planned remediation and control enhancements.
-It also contains emerging risks and themes that have the potential to evolve as a Top Risk in future.
-Top Risk Reduction Programs comprise the most significant risk reduction activities that are key to bringing our operational top risk themes back within risk appetite.
+It also contains emerging risks and themes that have the potential to evolve as a top risk in future.
+Top risk reduction programs comprise the most significant risk reduction activities that are key to bringing our operational top risk themes back within risk appetite.
+In 2019, we launched a new reporting platform, which provides risk managers with greater visibility on the operational risk management data from multiple framework components, thus improving oversight and decision-making capability.